800-922-2596 Call Now Book a Free Inspection

 What to Know About Mice Prevention

 Mice are primarily nocturnal and omnivorous.
 In nature, they’ll eat whatever plants, leaves, stems, seeds, roots, fruits, berries, and insects they can get their paws on.
 If they’ve infested your home, they’ll expand that sustenance pool to anything they can find in your cupboards or trash.
-All varieties of mice are efficient reproducers, with a single female birthing between 15 and 120 children per year.
+All varieties of mice are efficient breeders, with a single female birthing between 15 and 120 offspring per year.
 They can add up quickly!

 The house mouse's ability to adapt makes it a common invader throughout the state.
 It's important to recognize these signs early because once a mouse finds a safe nesting site indoors, it won't be long before it multiplies.

-Mice: Prevention Tips
+Top 5 Mouse Prevention Tips

 Protect your business by taking proactive steps.
 Download our Rat Prevention Tips PDF for expert advice on how to keep your premises rat-free and avoid these potential problems.